exakat/exakat-docs/Reference/Rules/Traits/Traitnames.rst

 Trait Names
 +++++++++++

-  List all the trait's names, found in the code.
+  List all the trait's names.

 .. code-block:: php